-The filter is designed to be compiled for use as both a standalone HDF5 plugin and as an explicitly linked library.
-When it is used as a plugin, all HDF5 applications are required to find the plugin dynamic library (named lib. {so,dylib}) in a directory specified by the environment variable, HDF5_PLUGIN_PATH.
+All HDF5 applications are required to find the plugin dynamic library (named lib. {so,dylib}) in a directory specified by the environment variable, HDF5_PLUGIN_PATH.
 Currently, the HDF5 library offers no mechanism for applications themselves to have pre-programmed paths in which to search for a plugin.
 Applications are then always vulnerable to an incorrectly specified or unspecified HDF5_PLUGIN_PATH environment variable.